erick-bergamini/plex/README.md

 # seedbox-to-plex-automation
 Collection of bash scripts to automate my plexmediaserver

-# How did I installed my plexmediaserver?
-(STILL INCOMPLETE)
+# How did I installed my Plex on Raspberry Pi 3?

-## Hardware
+## This is my hardware

 - I'm using a Raspberry Pi 3 Model B (https://www.raspberrypi.org/products/raspberry-pi-3-model-b/)
-- You'll probably want an attached storage of a network one to store your media files
+- You'll probably want an attached storage or a network one to store your media files

-## Operational System
+## I choose the easy one for Operational System

 - I'm using a NOOBs Lite version installer (https://www.raspberrypi.org/downloads/noobs/) and doing a Raspbian Lite (minimal) install
 - Default user "pi", default password "raspberry"

-## Configure your network
+## Configure your stuff

+- Change your passwords, add your users
 - Configure any aditional interfaces, wired is always preferred.
 - Configure your hostname